-The fiscal year under the Indian Income Tax Act ends on March 31.
-A portion of the Company's Indian operations qualify for deduction from taxable income because its profits are attributable to work performed in Export Processing Zones.
-This deduction is available for a period of ten consecutive years beginning from the year in which the entity commenced commercial operations.
-Accordingly, Exl India and NCOP benefit from this deduction.
-This deduction shall terminate if the Company ceases to operate in Export Processing Zones.
+The fiscal year under the Indian Income Tax Act ends on March 31 of each year.
+A portion of the Company's Indian operations qualifies for exemption from taxable income because its profits are attributable to work performed in Export Processing Zones.
+This exemption is available for a period of ten consecutive years beginning from the year in which the entity commenced commercial operations.
+Accordingly, Exl India, Inductis India and NCOP benefit from this deduction.
+This exemption shall terminate if the Company ceases to operate in Export Processing Zones or by March 2009 when the tax exemption period expires.
 ESSPL is not eligible for this deduction.
-The export revenue of Exl India qualifies for a deduction from taxable income because its profits are attributable to work performed in Export Processing Zones, and a substantial portion of the temporary differences would not have any tax consequences as they will reverse within the tax holiday period.
+The export revenue of Exl India, Inductis India and NCOP qualifies for a deduction from taxable income because its profits are attributable to work performed in Export Processing Zones, and a substantial portion of the temporary differences would not have any tax consequences as they will reverse within the tax holiday period.
+Pursuant to changes in the Indian Income tax Act from April 1, 2007, the Company has calculated its tax liability after considering the Minimum Alternate Tax ("MAT").
+The MAT liability can be carried forward and set off against future tax liabilities.
+In accordance with SFAS 109 "Accounting for Income Taxes" a deferred tax asset of \$1,253,679 has been recognized as of September 30, 2007 with respect to this liability.